 What is it like to live in North Korea?
 Indeed what is life like in North Korea?
+And can you live in North Korea?
 A lot has been written about North Korea.
 Some of it is true, but a great deal of it is exaggerated at best and outright lies at worst.

 We at YPT strive to balance out the more scurrilous articles that pervade the internet with the unvarnished truth, and that is what we’ll do today with the topic of North Korean ‘expats’.

 I’ve previously written about how many foreigners live in North Korea but what’s daily life like for a foreigner who lives full-time in North Korea?
 What is it like ot actually live in North Korea?